KatePaulauskas/body-fat-percent-calculator/README.md

 The Data Model of the Body Fat Percent Calculator is designed to efficiently organize, validate, and process user inputs, calculating body fitness levels to provide results and recommendations.
 It integrates Python packages to offer a secure and user-friendly experience, focusing on two main components:

-- **Google Sheets Integration via `gspread`.** Essential for the application's interaction with Google Sheets, where data is stored in two worksheets: 'measurements' and 'results'.
+- **Google Sheets Integration via `gspread`.** It is essential for the application's interaction with Google Sheets, where data is stored.
 This method offers a secure, accessible, and manageable solution for storing user inputs and calculated outcomes.
-The 'measurements' sheet captures raw data such as age, gender, weight, and skinfold measurements, while the 'results' sheet records calculated metrics.
 This setup enhances data clarity and facilitates progress tracking over time.
 Cloud-based storage guarantees data backup and accessibility, ensuring privacy and convenience for users.

-- **Terminal Interface Enhancement with `colorama`.** Improves user interaction by utilising the `colorama` package to output colored text in the terminal, making the interface more engaging and navigable.
+- **Terminal Interface Enhancement with `colorama`.** It improves user interaction by utilising the `colorama` package to output colored text in the terminal, making the interface more engaging and easy to navigate.
 Color differentiation helps highlight application sections, error messages, and instructions, boosting readability and user engagement.

 - **Data Validation.** Every user input undergoes a thorough validation process for accuracy and reliability, using regular expressions and custom logic tailored to each input type.
-This step verifies date, name, gender, and numerical inputs against specific formats and ranges, crucial for maintaining data integrity and ensuring precise calculations.
+This step verifies date, name, gender, and numerical inputs against specific formats and ranges, and it is crucial for maintaining data integrity and ensuring precise calculations.

 - **Processing and Calculation Logic.** After validation, the application employs the Jackson/Pollock 7-Site Caliper Method for calculations, enabling users to receive insightful and accurate body composition assessments.